kinnounko/notes/english/Narrative writing.md

 * Dialogue to be added
 * Genre: ?

-The lake had just frozen in the morning; but I didn't hvae anyone to skate with.
+The lake had just frozen in the morning; but I didn't have anyone to skate with.
 Friends had left for vacation and the only people left in the neighborhood were the elderly and a newly moved in family.
 I had only heard of their move to our small neighborhood, but had never seen the family itself or their move.

+Changing point of view to the third person:

+The lake had frozen in the morning in the small suburban neigborhood, but the boy didn't have anyone to skate with.
+His friends had left town for tropical locations and the only people left in his neighborhood were the elderly and a newly moved in, mysterious family.
+Their move was only heard of by the boy, he had never seen their faces nor their move to the town.